faustlarsen/Suggester/README.md

 ## Description

 This quiz consists of 5 questions with an option to chose from 3 different answers.
-Based on the combinations of the answers it will result with a suggestion which language one should learn first.
+Based on the combinations of the answers it will result in a suggestion which language one should learn first.

 ## Setup/Installation Requirements

 *  _repo: https://github.com/faustlarsen/Suggester_

+*  _Clone a code with Terminal_

 *  _Use Visual Studio Code to make changes_

 *  _webpage: https://faustlarsen.github.io/Suggester/_

-## Known Bugs

 ## Support and contact details